5 Ways to Look for Savings in College

 2. Save Money on Groceries

-Being thrifty doesn’t necessarily mean skimping on taste.
-Learning how to eat well on the cheap is a great way to save when you’re living on a budget.
+Smart spending doesn’t necessarily mean skimping on taste.
+Learning how to eat well, while not breaking the bank, is a great way to save when you’re sticking to your budget.
 Here are some ways you can keep your wallet—and belly—full:

 - Make a shopping list.
 Unnecessary items can make their way into your cart if you shop without a grocery list.
 By planning meals ahead of time, you can stay on budget and avoid wasting food.